 Promote Social-Emotional Skills

 - Point out the feelings of peers.
-Sometimes children with FASD are not aware of how their behaviors impact others.
+Sometimes children with FASD are not aware of how their behaviors affect others.
 It can help when you point this out in a truthful, but not shaming, way: “When you took Eli’s train out of his hand, he felt sad and angry.”

 - Recognize that their ability to manage their feelings may lag behind peers.
 For example, children with FASD may struggle with self-control or have a hard time coping with “big” feelings like frustration, anger, or sadness.
 By adjusting your expectations, you may find it easier to understand their behavior and find more patience.

-Help Children Regulate Their Emotions
+Help Children and Adolescents Regulate Their Emotions